 Apple’s stock market worth has augmented by nearly $230 billion since December 2010.
 If you invested $10,000 into Apple in 2000, definitely, you could get $966,667 today – almost a millionaire now.
-Whether it’s astounding you or not, but the company has incredibly marked almost 98% of growth in just a little over a year.
-Presently, Apple’s worth is greater than the sum of total worth of Microsoft and Google together.
-Apple’s stock market value reached at the top—almost $500 billion—just after early trading of Wednesday this week.
-Apple has now joined the elite list which has only 5 companies who surpassed $500 billion valuation -ever.
+Whether it’s astounding to you or not, the company has incredibly marked almost 98% of growth in just a little over a year.
+Presently, Apple’s worth is greater than the sum of the total worth of Microsoft and Google together.
+Apple’s stock market value reached the top—almost $500 billion—just after early trading of Wednesday this week.
+Apple has now joined the elite list of 5 companies that have surpassed $500 billion valuation ever.

-If we try to know the past records, we could find only Microsoft, ExxonMobil, Cisco, and GE have surpassed $500 billion valuation figure.
-However, Microsoft’s $600 billion stock market worth record is all time highest till date.
-The current market capital of Microsoft is $267 billion—nearly the half of Apple’s total present capital.
-Apple’s valuation is higher than even the gross domestic product (GDP) of some of the countries such as Poland, Sweden, Saudi Arabia, Belgium, or Taiwan.
+If we try to know the past records, we could find only Microsoft, ExxonMobil, Cisco, and GE have surpassed the $500 billion valuation figure.
+However, Microsoft’s $600 billion stock market worth record is the all-time highest to date.
+Microsoft’s current market value is $267 billion, nearly half of Apple’s $500 billion market cap.
+Apple’s valuation is higher than even the gross domestic product (GDP) of some countries such as Poland, Sweden, Saudi Arabia, Belgium, or Taiwan.

-Apple is being considered as one of the fastest growing technology company in the history.
-The company has reportedly stated in January that it has unprecedentedly recorded 73% growth of sale in last year compare to 2010.
-The company’s profit in Q4 last calender year was equivalent to the total revenue of the company in same quarter a year ago.
-A week back, Apple’s share value in open trading reached to $500, with a potential to grow further.
+Apple is now one of the fastest-growing technology companies in history.
+The company reportedly stated in January that it unprecedentedly recorded 73% growth in sales in the last year compared to 2010.
+The company’s profit in Q4 last calendar year was equivalent to the total revenue of the company in the same quarter a year ago.
+A week back, Apple’s share value in open trading reached $500, with a potential to grow further.
 On Wednesday morning trading, Apple’s stock rose to $540 per share.

-Apple is now leading in the total valuation followed by ExxonMobil worth $410 billion.
-PetroChina is at the third notch with the valuation of $281 billion, while Microsoft is at fourth place with $267 billion.
+Currently, Apple, with a $500 billion market cap, is the most valuable company in the world, followed by ExxonMobil, which is worth $410 billion.
+PetroChina is at the third notch with a valuation of $281 billion, while Microsoft is in fourth place with $267 billion.

-The statistics depict that Apple is growing with dizzying pace year-over-year.
-Apple’s iPhone alone accounted half of the company’s revenue in Q4 (calendar) last year—exclusive of its sale in China.
-Currently, Apple is facing a stiff legal resistance to sale its iPad in China.
-If we sum the total contribution of iPhone and iPad to its entire revenue in Q4 (calendar) last year, it would reach to 72% of the total revenue.
-Apple sold 37 million iPhones and 15.4 million iPad in last quarter.
-Apple’s Mac lines also contributed nearly 20% to its revenue in last quarter—which might be considered as 24 consecutive quarter sale growth.
+The statistics depict that Apple is growing at a dizzying pace year-over-year.
+Apple’s iPhone alone accounted for half of the company’s revenue in Q4 (calendar) last year—exclusive of its sale in China.
+Currently, Apple is facing stiff legal resistance to selling its iPad in China.
+If we sum the total contribution of iPhone and iPad to its entire revenue in Q4 (calendar) last year, it would reach 72% of the total revenue.
+Apple sold 37 million iPhones and 15.4 million iPad in the last quarter.
+Apple’s Mac lines also contributed nearly 20% to its revenue in the last quarter—which might be considered as 24 consecutive quarter sale growth.
 It’s obvious that Smartphone as well as Tablet segment is substantially growing year-over-year, which might be a good indication for Apple’s iPhone and iPad.

-Apple is still more aggressive about its Mac line up.
-The company has recently announced to launch it Mac OSX “Mountain Lion” later this year.
-On the contrary, Microsoft’s market valuation has been decreased from $600 billion to $267 billion.
-Microsoft Windows Division negatively performed in last quarter.
-Windows Phone is currently far behind than iOS and Android OS.
-I think, it’s not possible for Windows Phone to overcome iOS or Android in the market share by the end of this year.
-However, Microsoft is experimenting with Windows 8 operating system, which might do some miracle for the company.
+Apple is still more aggressive about its Mac lineup.
+The company has recently announced to launch Mac OSX “Mountain Lion” later this year.
+On the contrary, Microsoft’s market valuation has decreased from $600 billion to $267 billion.
+Microsoft Windows Division negatively performed in the last quarter.
+Windows Phone is currently far behind iOS and Android OS.
+I think it’s not possible for Windows Phone to overcome iOS or Android in the market share by the end of this year.
+However, Microsoft is experimenting with Windows 8 operating system, which might do some miracles for the company.

 Anyways, Apple has currently a hoard of cash, and the company is seeking to invest the amount in some constructive work.
-However, investors are continuously compelled the company to invest the cash somewhere.
-As the conditions predict, Apple has marvelous future ahead and as its share value is continuously increasing day-by-day.
+However, investors have continuously compelled the company to invest the cash somewhere.
+As the conditions predict, Apple has a marvelous future ahead, and its share value is continuously increasing day by day.
 Analysts are predicting the valuation to grow further up as the third version of Apple iPad – iPad3 – is scheduled to witness the mega launch on March 7.
 And, if everything goes well as planned by Apple, surely investors and shareholders will see great appreciation further.